Showing: 10 from total: 2591 publications

 Article, Indexed in: crossref, scopus, wos

-Abstract In this work, we have determined the experimental standard (p degrees = 0.1 MPa) molar enthalpies of formation, in gas phase, of flavone and flavanone.
-These results were obtained by combining the standard molar enthalpies of formation in the condensed phase with the standard molar enthalpies of sublimation.
-The former values were derived from combustion experiments in oxygen, at T = 298.15 K, in a static bomb calorimeter.
-The values of the standard molar enthalpies of sublimation were obtained by Calvet microcalorimetry and corrected to T = 298.15 K. High-level density functional theory calculations using the B3LYP hybrid exchange-correlation energy functional with extended basis sets and more accurate correlated computational techniques of the MCCM/3 suite have been performed for the compounds.
-The obtained results, experimental and computational, for flavone and flavanone were compared with those obtained for chromone and chromanone, respectively.
+Abstract In this work, we have determined the experimental standard (p degrees = 0.1 MPa) molar enthalpies of formation, in the gas phase, of 2,6-dimethy1-4-pyrone -(261.5 +/- 2.6) kJ . mol(-1) and 2-ethy1-3-hydroxy-4-pyrone -(420.9 +/- 2.8) kJ . mol(-1).
+These values were obtained by combining the standard molar enthalpy of formation in the condensed phase, derived from combustion experiments in oxygen, at T = 298.15 K, in a static bomb calorimeter, with the standard molar enthalpy of sublimation, at T = 298.15 K, obtained by Calvet microcalorimetry.
+Additionally, high-level density functional theory calculations using the B3LYP hybrid exchange-correlation energy functional with extended basis sets have been performed for these two compounds.
+Good agreement was obtained between the experimental and computational results.
+Using the same methodology, we calculated the standard molar enthalpy of formation of gaseous 2-methyl-3-hydroxy-4-pyrone.

 Article, Indexed in: crossref, scopus, wos